AmaalSaeed/Super-POS/README.md

 ## 🧭 Note

 This project is no longer actively maintained.
 It serves as an archive of previous work in Android development using Java.
-Current focus: QA Engineering & Automation.